-Drug execs face Capitol Hill questions on vaccine supply
+Drug Execs Face Capitol Hill Questions on Vaccine Supply

 More than 75 million doses of the two-shot-regimen vaccines from Pfizer and Moderna have already been distributed to states, with nearly 14% of Americans receiving at least an initial dose.
 Pfizer expects to be shipping more than 13 million doses a week by the middle of March.

-New Brunswick, N.J.-based J&J revealed in its testimony that it will be able to supply 20 million U.S. doses of its single-shot COVID-19 vaccine by the end of March, assuming it gets the green light from federal regulators.
+New Brunswick, N.J.-based Johnson & Johnson revealed in its testimony that it will be able to supply 20 million U.S. doses of its single-shot COVID-19 vaccine by the end of March, assuming it gets the green light from federal regulators.
 The company has promised to supply 100 million doses to the U.S. government by the end of June.

 The company had previously released few details on its initial supplies, though White House officials cautioned last week that they would be limited.

-J&J Vice President Richard Nettles told lawmakers the company faces “significant challenges” in scaling up its vaccine, due to its “highly complex” manufacturing process.
-Nettles stated that the company remains on track to supply the promised U.S. doses and 1 billion globally by the end of 2021.
+Johnson & Johnson Vice President Richard Nettles told lawmakers the company faces "significant challenges" in scaling up its vaccine, due to its "highly complex" manufacturing process, though he added that the company remains on track to supply the promised U.S. doses – and 1 billion globally by the end of 2021.

 The Food and Drug Administration is expected to grant emergency approval for J&J’s vaccine as soon as this weekend, providing the first one-shot option to protect against the virus.